Trovemaster/Duo/docs/source/hyperfine.rst

 e.g., 14N16O and 24MgH.
-Nuclear electric quadrupole interaction and nuclear magnetic dipole interactions including Fermi-contact, nuclear spin – electron spin dipole-dipole, nuclear spin – orbit, nuclear spin – rotation, can be involved in the calculation.
+Nuclear electric quadrupole interaction and nuclear magnetic dipole interactions including Fermi-contact, nuclear spin-electron spin dipole-dipole, nuclear spin-orbit, nuclear spin-rotation, can be involved in the calculation.
 The hyperfine calculation is turn on with the following section: